 11 The sampling fraction is defined as (number units in sample)/(number units in universe).
-The overall sampling fraction for the 2016 universe of hospitals and sampling frame is (2,751/4,398) = 0.63.
+The overall sampling fraction for the 2017 universe of hospitals and sampling frame is (2,737/4,372) = 0.63.

-hospitals.12 If the goal still was not achieved, all the ownership types were combined.
+ownership category was collapsed, first by combining local and State government with voluntary hospitals.12 If the goal still was not achieved, all the ownership types were combined.
 Other stratum combinations were constructed manually, using the following conventions: